Who is really responsible for your career?

 ————————————————————————————–

 Sherri Thomas is a Career Strategist, international speaker and best-selling author of the award winning book “The Bounce Back – personal stories of bouncing back higher and faster after a layoff, re-org or career setback” and “Career Smart – 5 Steps to a Powerful Personal Brand” – which is on AMAZON’s TOP 10 LIST for personal branding books.
-She is also President and Founder of Career Coaching 360 which provides resume help, interviewing support, and personal career coaching packages for executives and professionals who want to change their career.
+She is also President and Founder of YourLeadershipLab.com which provides resume help, interviewing support, and personal career coaching packages for executives and professionals who want to change their career.